ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 - `count_min`

-    [count min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) sketches which provide an approximate count of the frequency of each value in a column.
+    [Count-min](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) sketches which provide an approximate count of the frequency of each value in a column.

 ## Column-level Settings {#column-level-settings}